Hawks Soar: Alumni Career Webinars

 Virtual Tour and Guided Beer Tasting

-Join fellow Washington DC area alumni for a fun evening of supporting a local business and discovering new beers.
+Washington DC area alumni had a fun evening of supporting a local business and discovering new beers.
 Port City Brewing Company was founded in 2011 to bring the DC area more choices for great quality, locally produced craft beer.